 Back to original question, are grants and article 50 incompatible?
 Is it all doom and gloom?
 In the medium to long term, after a readjustment period, we think probably not.
 The shrinking of financial markets will for a time likely restrict access to private capital for science and technology organisations, but there are other attractive options to keep the funding in science and technology buoyant in the UK market, for example the UK Government could petition to keep access to H2020 (and its successor) beyond Brexit, as many non-EU nations do.
 While this article covers our estimated guess at how the future of science and technology funding is affected in the wake of Brexit, only time will tell how it will all pan out and we at GrantTree are happy to advise you about how to make the most out of your funding in the meantime.

-One of the advantages of working at GrantTree is meeting countless exciting businesses working on amazing, life changing ideas.
-Last week I’ve chatted with Tim Brownstone, scientist, keen sportsman and…
+One of the advantages of working at GrantTree is meeting countless exciting businesses working on amazing, life-changing ideas.
+Last week I’ve chatted with Tim Brownstone, scientist, keen sportsman and CEO…